DavidOberholzer/SwaggerReactAdminGenerator/README.md

 ### List Filters

-List filters are all generated in and additional file `Filters.js`.
+List filters are all generated in an additional files suffixed by `Filter.js`.
 In order to generate filters, the path in charge of dictating the list component must contain optional query parameters.
 These will be noticed by the generator and added to the list components filter props.
 Taking from the `pet` specification established above we have:

 ```
 "get": {